COAL

 Fig.: Classification of coal

-1. Lignite: Also known as brown coal, lignite is the lowest rank of coal.
+1. Lignite : Also known as brown coal, lignite is the lowest rank of coal.
 It has a carbon content of around 25-35% and a high moisture content of up to 50%.
 Lignite is soft and crumbly, with a low energy content.
-It is primarily used for electricity generation in power plants.
+Primarily utilized for generating electricity in power plants.

-2. Sub-bituminous coal: This type of coal has a carbon content ranging from 35% to 45%.
-It has a lower moisture content compared to lignite, typically around 20-30%.
-Sub-bituminous coal has a higher energy content than lignite and is commonly used for electricity generation and industrial applications.
+2. Sub-bituminous coal : This type of coal has a carbon content ranges from 35% to 45% and a lower moisture content compared to lignite, typically around 20-30%.
+It has a higher energy content than lignite and is commonly used for electricity generation and industrial applications.

 3. Bituminous coal: Bituminous coal is the most widely used type of coal.
 It has a carbon content ranging from 45% to 86% and a moisture content of around 8-15%.
 Bituminous coal is relatively hard and dense, with a high energy content.
-It is used for electricity generation, steel production, cement manufacturing, and other industrial processes.
+Used for electricity generation, steel production, cement manufacturing and other industrial processes.

 4. Anthracite: Anthracite coal has the highest carbon content among coal types, ranging from 86% to 98%.
 It has a low moisture content of about 2-6%.
 Anthracite is hard, glossy, and has a high energy content.
 It burns cleanly and efficiently, making it valuable for residential heating, as well as for industrial purposes such as smelting and metal production.